Alethio/memento/README.md

 ### Configuration

 #### Via dashboard
+> Note: Memento has to be running in order to access the dashboard.
+This method is not recommended for the initial setup.

 1. Go to `http://localhost:3001/config` (by default; if you configured a different port for the API, use that)
 2. Modify whatever you need and click "Save & restart"
 3. Memento will exit in order to apply changes
     1. if you're running with the default docker-compose, it will restart automatically